Go Back

 Preparation Steps

-• Heat oven to 400°F. Line a 12-cup muffin pan and lightly mist the liners.
+• Heat oven to 400°F. Line a 12-cup muffin tin with liners and set 4 more liners aside for a second round, if needed.

-• Cool 5 minutes in the pan, then transfer muffins to a rack to finish cooling.
+• Cool muffins in the pan for 5 minutes, then transfer to a rack to cool until warm.
+Repeat with remaining batter if needed.

 Notes